jagregory/abrash-zen-of-asm/src/chapter-14.md

 if (ForwardReferencedLabel-$)
 ```

 is not.
-Alas, that means that there's no way to have a macro do automatic jump sizing for branches to forward-referenced labels — hence the lack of conditional assembly in `CHECK_CHAR2`{.nasm} — although there's no problem with backward-referenced labels, as evidenced by `CHECK_CHAR`{.nasm}.
+Alas, that means that there's no way to have a macro do automatic jump sizing for branches to forward-referenced labels—hence the lack of conditional assembly in `CHECK_CHAR2`{.nasm}—although there's no problem with backward-referenced labels, as evidenced by `CHECK_CHAR`{.nasm}.
 In fact, I arrived at the optimum number of repetitions of `CHECK_CHAR2`{.nasm} in [Listing 14-16](#listing-14-16) by rough calculation followed by trial-and-error... and that's what you'll have to do when trying to get maximum performance out of forward branches in in-line code.

 Actually, there is an alternative to trial-and-error: as I mentioned earlier, assemblers that detect and/or correct suboptimal branches can help considerably in optimizing forward in-line branches.
 If you're using MASM, however, backward branches, which macros (or even the assembler, for unconditional branches) can easily optimize, should be used whenever possible.